withhebing/CastleBlack/Ten Thousand Ships.md

 foundered and sank in the first storm her fleet encountered.
 As many or more turned back in fear, and were taken by slavers out of Volantis.
 Others fell behind or drifted away, never to be seen again.

+The remainder of the fleet limped across the Summer Sea to the Basilisk Isles, where they paused to take on fresh water and provisions, only to fall afoul of the corsair kings of Ax Isle, Talon, and the Howling Mountain, who put aside their own quarrels long enough to descend upon the Rhoynar with fire and sword, putting twoscore ships to the torch and carrying off hundreds into slavery.
+In the aftermath, the corsairs offered to allow the Rhoynar to settle upon the Isle of Toads, provided they gave up their boats and sent each 57 king thirty virgin girls and pretty boys each year as tribute.